-Communities for Restorative Justice (C4RJ) is a growing nonprofit that partners with 20 cities and towns, their police departments, and the Middlesex District Attorney's Office to rebuild trust and offer a path forward in the wake of crime.
-We listen to victims, hold offenders accountable, and restore trust in communities.
+Communities for Restorative Justice (C4RJ) is a growing nonprofit that partners with 28 cities and towns, their police departments, and the offices of the Middlesex county, Suffolk county, and Northwestern District Attorneys to rebuild trust and offer a path forward in the wake of crime.
+We listen to victims, hold responsible parties accountable, and restore trust in communities.
 Our volunteer-led "circle" dialogue is called restorative justice.
 It's personal.
 It's powerful.
 And it's why C4RJ is a proven, effective option within the justice system.

-C4RJ took its first case in 2000 and has worked with over 800 offenders in the Boston Metropolitan Area.
+C4RJ took its first case in 2000 and has since worked with over 1,500 people impacted by crime.

-Our organization is driven by scores of trained volunteers, is guided by a board of directors from the communities we serve, and employs an executive director and two staff members.
+Our organization is driven by trained volunteers, is guided by a board of directors from the communities we serve, and employs an executive director four staff members and two fellows.

 In 2013, C4RJ produced a film about our work called "Finding Courage: Addressing Harm with Restorative Justice Circles."
 Click below to watch a 15-minute clip about restorative justice and the circle process: